LeGarrette Blount: Philadelphia Eagles

 In Super Bowl LII, Blount rushed for 90 yards, which included a 21-yard touchdown run.
-The Eagles won against his former team, the New England Patriots, by a score of 41–33, giving Blount his third Super Bowl championship and the Eagles' first in franchise history.
+The Eagles won against his former team, the Patriots, by a score of 41–33, giving Blount his third Super Bowl championship and the Eagles' first in franchise history.
 Blount is one of only six players to win back-to-back Super Bowls with different teams along with Ken Norton, Jr., Deion Sanders, LeSean McCoy, former teammate Brandon Browner, and then teammate Chris Long.
 The latter three, along with Blount, won their second Super Bowl of the pair against the team with which they won their first.

 Detroit Lions

 On March 16, 2018, Blount signed a one-year, $4.5 million contract which includes a $1 million signing bonus and $2.5 million in incentives with the Detroit Lions.

-During Week 2 against the San Francisco 49ers, Blount shoved an opposing 49ers player while on the sidelines and was ejected for the first time in his NFL career.
+During Week 2 against the 49ers, Blount shoved an opposing 49ers player while on the sidelines and was ejected for the first time in his NFL career.
 In Week 5, against the Green Bay Packers, he recorded his first multi-touchdown game with the Lions in the 31–23 victory.
 In a Week 12 loss to the Chicago Bears, he had his best output of the season with 88 rushing yards and two rushing touchdowns.
 Overall, Blount finished the 2018 season with 418 rushing yards and five rushing touchdowns.